Boosting Your Soloing Power.

 Play more behind the beat.

-There’s of course many different ways you can rhythmically approach a solo.
+There are of course many different ways you can rhythmically approach a solo.

 Yet, it seems like very few guitar players have control over this or think of using this creatively in their soloing

-Deliberately dragging your notes, creates an interesting laid back feel which tends to make you sound very confident.
+Deliberately dragging your notes, creates an interesting laid-back feel which tends to make you sound very confident.